CRRI-Ila/image-dataset-preparation-tool-/README.md

 ## Overview
 A Google Colab-based Python tool that prepares image datasets for machine learning projects by automatically renaming images and packaging them into a downloadable ZIP file.

-This project was created to simplify dataset organization for computer vision training.
+This project was created to simplify dataset organization for computer Machine Learning.

 ---